Dinu/OneSignal-WordPress-Plugin/readme.txt

 4. Our configuration settings allowing you to customize the way users are prompted to subscribe and the notifications they receive.

 == Changelog ==
+= 1.8.1 =
+- Clarified subdomain instructions to not include the '.onesignal.com' part
+- Disabled automatic posting from 3rd party plugins now that we support custom post types

 = 1.8.0 =
 - Add bell color customization
 - Add bell offset position customization